Activities of Hillary Clinton subsequent to 2016

+Following her 2016 U.S. presidential election loss, Hillary Clinton, former Secretary of State and Democratic nominee, remained active in politics, writing, and advocacy.
+She published What Happened (2017), a memoir detailing her campaign and election defeat, and later co-authored The Book of Gutsy Women (2019) and the political thriller State of Terror (2021).

+Clinton continued to engage in Democratic Party politics, endorsing candidates and commenting on national and international issues.
+She launched Onward Together, a political action organization supporting progressive groups, and remained involved in initiatives related to women's rights, democracy, and foreign policy.

+In 2023, she joined Columbia University as a professor in the School of International and Public Affairs.

 Writing career

 Books

 Clinton's third memoir, What Happened, an account of her loss in the 2016 election, was released on September 12, 2017.
 A book tour and a series of interviews and personal appearances were arranged for the launch.
-What Happened sold 300,000 copies in its first week, less than her 2003 memoir, Living History, but triple the first-week sales of her previous memoir, 2014's Hard Choices.
+What Happened sold 300,000 copies in its first week, fewer than her 2003 memoir, Living History, but triple the first-week sales of her previous memoir, 2014's Hard Choices.
 Simon & Schuster announced that What Happened had sold more e-books in its first-week than any nonfiction e-book since 2010.
 As of December 10, 2017, the book had sold 448,947 hardcover copies.

 An announcement was made in February 2017 that efforts were under way to render her 1996 book It Takes a Village as a picture book.
 Marla Frazee, a two-time winner of the Caldecott Medal, was announced as the illustrator.
 Clinton had worked on it with Frazee during her 2016 presidential election campaign.
-The result was published on the same day of publication as What Happened.
+The result was published on the same day of publication of What Happened.
 The book is aimed at preschool-aged children, although a few messages are more likely better understood by adults.

 In October 2019, The Book of Gutsy Women: Favorite Stories of Courage and Resilience, a book Clinton co-wrote with her daughter Chelsea, was published.
 In February 2021, Clinton announced that she was co-writing her first fiction book with Louise Penny.
 The book, a political mystery thriller, is titled State of Terror and was released in October 2021.